harness/developer-hub/release-notes/early-access.md

 * **Issue number:** CI-7817, ZD-39203
 * **Feature flag:** `CI_OUTPUT_VARIABLES_AS_ENV`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** With this feature flag enabled, output variables from steps are automatically available as environment variables for other steps in the same Build (`CI`) stage.
+With this feature flag enabled, output variables from steps are automatically available as environment variables for other steps in the same Build (`CI`) stage.
 This means that, if you have a Build stage with three steps, an output variable produced from step one is automatically available as an environment variable for steps two and three.

-   * In other steps in the same stage, you can refer to the output variable by its key without additional identification.
+In other steps in the same stage, you can refer to the output variable by its key without additional identification.
 For example, an output variable called `MY_VAR` can be referenced later as simply `$MY_VAR`.
 Without this feature flag enabled, you must use an [expression](/docs/platform/variables-and-expressions/runtime-inputs/#expressions) to reference where the variable originated, such as `<+steps.stepID.output.outputVariables.MY_VAR>`.

-   * For more information on this feature, go to the documentation on [Output variables](/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings#output-variables).
+For more information on this feature, go to the documentation on [Output variables](/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings#output-variables).

 ### Remote debugging

 * **Release date:** May 23, 2023
-* **Release version:** Platform version 79306
+* **Release version:** 3805
 * **Issue number:** CI-8135, CI-8048
 * **Feature flag:** `CI_REMOTE_DEBUG`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** Harness CI now supports remote debugging.
+Harness CI now supports remote debugging.
 This feature was initially released in January 2023 and subsequently reverted for further development.

 Debug mode is available if all of the following conditions are met:

 * You have the feature flag `CI_REMOTE_DEBUG` enabled.
 * The build infrastructure uses a Linux-based OS.
 * The build fails at a **Run** step with a Bash or Shell script in a **Build** (`CI`) stage.
 * The build runs in Harness Cloud, on a virtual machine, or in Kubernetes.

 You can re-run builds in debug mode through the **Builds**, **Execution**, and **Execution History** pages of the Harness UI.
 For more information, go to the [debug mode](/docs/continuous-integration/troubleshoot-ci/debug-mode) documentation.

-* **Update (CI Manager version 4204, June 19, 2023):** **Re-run in Debug Mode** now supports Python and PowerShell Core (`pwsh`).
+**Update (version 4204, June 19, 2023):** **Re-run in Debug Mode** now supports Python and PowerShell Core (`pwsh`).
 You can also now use debug mode for local runner build infrastructures.
-For more information, go to [Debug with SSH](/docs/continuous-integration/troubleshoot-ci/debug-mode).
+For more information, go to [Debug with SSH](/docs/continuous-integration/troubleshoot-ci/debug-mode)

 ## FF early access features